The Delayed Exit of Claude and Eustace: Plot

 Aunt Agatha visits Bertie and tells him his cousins Claude and Eustace, who have been expelled from Oxford, are being sent to work in South Africa.
 She instructs Bertie to look after them for a night.
 Bertie is concerned his cousins will cause trouble, but Jeeves is unsympathetic because he disapproves of Bertie's new spats with Etonian colours.

-Claude and Eustace stay over, though most of the night they are out partying, with Bertie reluctantly chaperoning.
-In the morning, however, Claude and Eustace refuse to leave.
-Both fell in love with Bertie's friend Marion Wardour at one of the night parties.
-They compete for her attention.
-Bertie tries to hide their failure to depart from Aunt Agatha, who tells him that his Uncle George was shocked by seeing Eustace on the street.
+Claude and Eustace stay the night, though for most of the time they are out on the town, with Bertie a reluctantly chaperon.
+In the morning Claude and Eustace refuse to leave.
+They have both fallen in love with Bertie's friend Marion Wardour, and compete for her attention.
+Bertie tries to hide their failure to depart from Aunt Agatha, who tells him that his Uncle George was shocked to see Eustace on the street.
 She fears that it was Eustace's ghost and that an accident has occurred.
-Bertie relays this to Claude and Eustace, who wear false noses and moustaches to avoid being recognized.
+Bertie relays this to Claude and Eustace, who wear false noses and moustaches to avoid being recognised.

-Marion complains to Bertie about the twins calling on her constantly.
-Claude gave her a cigarette case as a gift.
+Marion complains to Bertie about the twins’ constant attention, Claude having given her a cigarette case.
 Aunt Agatha wants Bertie to accompany Uncle George to Harrogate where he can recover his nerves.
 He has had another shock: a man with a moustache and a strange nose stole his cigarette case.
 Eustace later confronts Claude about this, and they are no longer on speaking terms.
-Suddenly, both decide to leave for South Africa, though each without telling the other.
-They go and Bertie is thrilled.
+Suddenly both decide to leave for South Africa, each without telling the other.
+To Bertie’s delight they depart.

 Bertie receives a letter and five pounds from Marion.
 Marion sent the money for Jeeves to thank him.
 He had advised her to tell the twins separately that she was going to South Africa and to meet her along the way.
-Jeeves also says that Bertie is no longer expected at Harrogate; Uncle George has recovered by drinking his valet's pick-me-up drinks, made using a recipe Jeeves gave him.
-Grateful, Bertie tells Jeeves he may burn the spats, and Jeeves thanks him, saying he has already done so.
+Jeeves also says that Bertie is no longer expected at Harrogate; Uncle George has recovered by drinking his valet's pick-me-up drink, made using a recipe Jeeves gave him.
+Bertie gratefully tells Jeeves he may burn the spats; Jeeves thanks him, saying he has already done so.